 East Conemaugh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Conemaugh is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in East Conemaugh who work in office and administrative support (18.29%), healthcare suport services (16.16%), and sales jobs (10.67%).

-Telecommuters are a relatively large percentage of the workforce: 7.32% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in East Conemaugh telecommute to their jobs.
+Overall, about 7.32% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents of the borough have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.57 minutes getting to work every day.